 If you’re especially prone to seasickness, or just anxious about it, ask your doctor about patches.
 I used the Transderm Scop, a small patch you apply beneath the ear, which is also the medicine Ponant’s doctor recommends.
 (I skipped it on the way over because the side effects—dry mouth, drowsiness, and blurred vision—are common and not fun.
 But all of those side effects were worth it to feel OK on the rockier trip back.)
 If you really want to pull out the big guns, you might ask your doctor about Promethazine, which is reportedly what the Coast Guard uses to battle seasickness.

 Whatever you take, take it the moment you set foot on ship—or ideally a few hours before.
 Once seasickness hits, it’s tough to overcome.
 Consider bringing ginger candies and a topical oil, which can help ease symptoms.
 Two tips I gleaned from our crossing: If you feel ill, park yourself in the lowest, most central part of the ship (ideally in a place with windows).
 For us that was one of the dining rooms.
-It may seem unappealing but eat a green apple (it’s believed that the combination of acid and sugar helps settle the stomach).
+It may seem unappealing but some say a full stomach can prevent seasickness.
+So snack on bread, saltines, or a green apple (it’s believed that the combination of acid and sugar helps settle the stomach).

 And be sure to pack enough of whatever meds you choose to last the entire trip—don’t expect the ship to carry what you need.